What is Dental Bone Loss?

 Bridges and Dentures

 Dental bridges and dentures are common treatments to replace some or all of a person’s missing teeth.
 Both are very effective in restoring the natural function of teeth while providing very natural-looking results.
-Often bridges and dentures are unanchored, however, leaving a gap between the appliance and the jawbone.
-The jawbone no longer receives the stimulation it needs to maintain its integrity resulting in bone loss.
+However, bridges and dentures are often unanchored, leaving a gap between the appliance and the jawbone.
+The jawbone no longer receives the stimulation it needs to maintain its integrity, resulting in bone loss.
 In dentures especially, the lack of bone stimulation causes the jawbone mass to decrease continually, requiring regular refitting of the unsupported dentures.
+Every 3-5 years, dentures must be relined or remade due to the loss of bone structure!

 Dental implants can be used with bridges and dentures to make these appliances more permanent.
-Those implants, because they are implanted into the jawbone, act like normal teeth, creating force against the jawbone when chewing and biting, maintaining bone mass.
+Because they’re implanted into the jawbone, those implants act like normal teeth, creating force against the jawbone when chewing and biting, maintaining bone mass.

 Trauma

 Tooth trauma can lead to bone loss.
-If a tooth is broken off, the biting surface is removed and the jawbone is no longer stimulated in the site of that tooth.
-In addition to teeth being knocked out or broken, we also come across cases where a patient’s jawbone has been fractured and has failed to heal, again causing trauma and bone loss.
+If a tooth breaks off, you can no longer bite down with it, and the jawbone is no longer stimulated at the site of that tooth.
+In addition to knocked out or broken teeth, we also come across cases where a patient’s jawbone has been fractured and has failed to heal, again causing trauma and bone loss.

 Issues with Alignment